lukePeavey/quotable/README.md

 ### Postman

-There is a public Postman workspace where you can try out the API.
-This is intended as official documentation.
+You can try out the API on our public Postman workspace.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.postman.com/quotable/workspace/quotable)